thenativeweb/tailwind/README.md

 #### Handling disconnects

 Each stream of an I/O port provides a `disconnect` event that you can subscribe to.
-This allows you to setup custom disconnection handling code.
+This allows you to setup custom disconnection handling code:

 ```javascript
 app.commandbus.outgoing.on('disconnect', err => {